qbeyond/terraform-azurerm-alz-rbac/README.md

 The Reader and Owner groups created for subscriptions and management groups are automatically enabled for Privileged Identity Management (PIM)

-The `custom_assignments` input variable allows you to define custom group assignments, including the ability to enable Privileged Identity Management (PIM) for the assignments.
+The `custom_assignments` input variable allows you to define custom groups and assignments, including the ability to enable Privileged Identity Management (PIM) for the groups.

 TODO: there is currently no stage variable so this module will run into errors when you have no aad premium license.also in certain development enviroments you have to add the skip `skip_provider_registration` flag.